jakewdr/tinyBundle/README.md

 # Example project

-I've made a simple project which checks a image's file size here to give an example of what tinybundle can do, you can that [here](https://github.com/jakewdr/imageFileSizeChecker).
+I've made a simple project which checks a image's file size here to give an example of what tinyBundle can do, you can find that [here](https://github.com/jakewdr/imageFileSizeChecker).

 # Upcoming features